elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 If using Rook make sure its health goes back to `HEALTH_OK`.

+## Node seems really not fine.
+I want a new one.

+Is it 2AM?
+Do not replace Nodes, instead simply add a new one.
+You might run out of capacity, you might lose redundancy, you might replace the wrong Node.
+Prefer to add a Node and see if that solves the problem.

+## Okay, I want to add a new Node.

+Prefer this option if you "quickly" need to add CPU, memory or storage (i.e., Rook) capacity.

+First, check for infrastructure drift, as shown [here](#how-do-i-check-if-infrastructure-drifted-due-to-manual-intervention).

+Depending on your provider:

+1. Add a new Node by editing the `*.tfvars`.
+2. Re-apply Terraform.
+3. Re-create the `inventory.ini`.
+4. Re-apply Kubespray.
+5. Re-fix the Kubernetes API URL.

+Check that the new Node joined the cluster, as shown [here](#are-the-kubernetes-clusters-doing-fine).

 ## Pod seems not fine

 Before starting, set up a handy environment: